DietmarH/examen_dvc/README.md

 ## Data Splitting Script
 The script `src/data/split_data.py` is responsible for splitting the raw dataset into training and testing sets.
 It reads the raw data from `data/raw/raw.csv`, separates the features and the target variable (`silica_concentrate`), and splits the data into training (75%) and testing (25%) sets using a fixed random seed for reproducibility.
 The resulting datasets (`X_train.csv`, `X_test.csv`, `y_train.csv`, `y_test.csv`) are saved in the `data/processed/` directory.
 Logging is included to track the process and any errors encountered during execution.

+## Data Normalization Script (`src/data/normalize_data.py`)
+This script loads the training and testing feature datasets (`X_train.csv` and `X_test.csv`) from the `data/processed/` directory, applies standard normalization (zero mean, unit variance) to all numeric columns using `StandardScaler` (fitted only on the training set), and saves the normalized datasets as `X_train_scaled.csv` and `X_test_scaled.csv` in the same directory.
+Non-numeric columns (such as dates or categorical data) are preserved without modification, and the original column order is maintained in the output files.
+The script logs its progress and errors for easier debugging and reproducibility.